-For anyone considering taking one of these wonderful Giants in to their home, please be aware that this is a dog classified in the Molossoid breeds, mountain type and require long term committment and understanding of the breed specifics.
+For anyone considering taking one of these wonderful Giants in to their home, please be aware that this is a dog classified in the Molossoid breeds, mountain type and require long term commitment and understanding of the breed specifics.
 The Leonberger is one of the oldest breeds originating in Germany.
+Description taken from the International Leonberger Union website

 The Leonbergers love to be worked and enjoy water and draught work along with many other activities, they make exeptional Pet's As Therapy dogs, they are so very sensitive and most love to do therapy work.
 Their laid back temperament and love of children makes them the perfect addition to any family as the perfect companion dog.